braughtg/CourseContainerTemplate/README.md

 ## Quick start

 The following instructions will have you build the default image, create a container and connect to it.
+It provides the fastest way to get a working container up and running to try it out and see if it will be suitable for your use.
 Later instructions will describe how to customize the container to your specific purposes.

 1. Create a new repository using this template.
 2. Build the image using the command: